-Tonight — Sat.
-Sept.
-17 — is the last night of Improv8 2016
+Improv8 2016

 Yes, the Guild is community theater, but it’s also a place where outstanding professionals have learned their craft and lesser known but very good professionals have come to impart their influence.
 From past shows, this reporter expected that Joe Mezquita and Andres Clemente would be the excellent pillars of the performance.
 They were as good as expected but the rest of the cast, some of whom this reporter saw for the first time, rose to the occasion to the extent that it’s hard to pick a star for the night (Thursday, September 16) in question.
 Might it be said that this was ladies’ night, or a women’s year?
 The women — Rita Banús, Hillary Hughes, Lisa Palm and Andrea Marchosky — were collectively excellent in the context of a strong ensemble performance.

 Once upon a time, the Guild would do popular Neil Simon plays and the like between Septemeber and April, then do quirkier, more demanding stuff to sharpen their skills in “vacation season.”
 Improv8 started under the direction of Danielle Miles, a British sometimes professional, as a summertime performance.
 Some of the usual Theatre Guild fans of the time were unimpressed.
 However, the shows attracted a bigger audience, mostly younger, largely of folks for whom English is a second language.
 The improv nights have grown into a great success and a logical choice to start the theater season in earnest in mid-September.
 But this year Miles passed the directorial baton on to Amit Nathani, and a lot of local musicians were incorporated for intermission and post-peformance shows.
-If you catch the last show, or can’t get in because it’s sold out, the post-peformance party with music by Luci & the Soul Brokers is a worthy enough attraction in itself.

 Improv8 – 2016